Syllabus

 Academic integrity

-Discussing assignments with other students is allowed and encouraged, but it is important that every student gets practice solving problems.
+Discussing homework and projects with your classmates is allowed and encouraged, and helping explain ideas to each other is a core part of the academic experience.
+But it is important that every student get practice working on their own.
 This means that all the work you turn in must be your own.
-You must devise and write your own solutions to homework and exam problems and conduct your own project.
-My policy on collaboration is:
+You must devise and write your own code, generate your own graphics, and write your own solutions and reports.

 Accommodations for students with disabilities